techxpert1/IDFetcherBot/README.md

-# OR

- Manual Install (Takes longer, not recommended for beginers.
+Or just do a manual install as seen below (Takes longer, not recommended for beginers.

-# First
+First

 To install the bot: